artperrin/facial-detection-case-study/README.md

 |      Gaussian Process    | 78.2 % |
 | SVC with gamma parameter | 84.8 % |

+The training dataset is : 11 elements of Gosling, 12 elements of Stone, 23 elements of unknow.
 It seems that the last method does better results.
 It tested different parameters of gamma:

 |  Gamma value   |Accurary|